se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 With Angular, developers can build PWAs to provide a better user experience.
 This [article](https://medium.com/@nsmirnova/creating-pwa-with-angular-5-part-2-progressifying-the-application-449e3a706129) is a good place to learn the basics of building PWAs using Angular.

 * **Native Apps** - Angular can be used to build <tooltip content="a smartphone application that is coded in a specific programming language, such as Swift for iOS or Java for Android operating systems">native mobile applications</tooltip>.
-There are many frameworks such as [NativeScript](https://www.nativescript.org/) and [Ionic](https://ionicframework.com/) that can be integrated with Angular to build native mobile apps.
+There are many frameworks such as [NativeScript](https://www.nativescript.org/) and [Ionic](https://ionicframework.com/) that can be integrated with Angular.
 The [official Ionic website](https://ionicframework.com/docs/intro) claims that "integration with the Angular ecosystem is a breeze".

 * **Desktop Apps** - With Angular you can create desktop applications across Mac, Windows and Linux systems.
 A common approach used by many developers is to use [Electron](https://electronjs.org/), a framework maintained by Github.
 You can install the Electron framework in your Angular project with the help of the CLI and start building cross platform applications.